adrianova8/Hypothesis_Testing/README.md

-# S08 T01: Tasca del test d'hipòtesis
+# S08 T01: Hypothesis Testing

 **Target:**
  * Calculate the p-value of different variables or set of variables